 If you receive a phone call or letter asking for money, the onus is on THEM to prove that you DO owe the money and that it's genuine debt.
 So if the debts aren't yours, don't panic; send a letter to say you're not responsible.
 National Debtline has a template letter you can use.

 For older debts, the law says you can't be pursued in court for civil issues six years after the event (five in Scotland).

 So for a personal loan, credit/store card or bank account where there's been no contact for six or more years, a lender usually can't get a court action against you.
 This is increased to 12 years for mortgages/secured loans – but for most tax debts there is no time limit.

 Bear in mind that contact can mean anything, including making a payment, and that restarts the clock.
 Courts may also extend the time, for example, if lenders have taken reasonable steps to contact you.
 Some lenders still chase for the money after that period, but only a court can force you to pay.

 Debt counsellors don't have special powers, though they are taken a lot more seriously by creditors than individuals acting by themselves.
 If you want to, it is possible to make your own arrangements to try to freeze interest and make special repayment plans.

 Debt Analyser.
-This quick tool from the Debt Advice Foundation helps you work out how much of your debts you can afford to pay back, eg, priorities like mortgage or utilities and other creditors.
+This quick tool from the Debt Advice Foundation helps you work out how much of your debts you can afford to pay back, for example, priorities like your mortgage or utilities and other creditors.
 It can then create a statement of affairs and individual creditor letters if you want to write to your lenders.
-The tool is best used in Excel (once saved to your computer) but there is an Open Office Calc version too.
-Link: Debt Analyser.
+The tool is best used in Excel (once saved to your computer), but there is an OpenOffice Calc version too.